Cold Starts

 Provisioned Concurrency

 Provisioned concurrency comes with additional execution costs.
+Now that we have Proactive Initialization it may never be needed.

 AWS provides an option called Provisioned Concurrency (PC) which allows you to warm instances prior to receiving requests.
 This lets you execute Lambda functions with super low latency and no cold starts.
 Besides setting a static PC value, there are two fundamental methods for scaling with Provisioned Concurrency.
 Please use the Concurrency CloudWatch Metrics section to help you make a determination on what method is right for you.